gianged/cinema-booking-app/README.md

 # About the Project

-This project was built for learning getting how NodeJS and React work.
+This project was built for learning getting how NodeJS and React work.<br>
 It was based on simple movie booking site.

 ## Database